jbock-java/zerobuilder/README.md

   so that they can be used with confidence as data in Java 8 streams.
   See the [documentation for beans](beans.md).

+### Use it in your project

+This is a standard annotation processor, compatible with Java 7 and higher.
+No compiler plugin or special IDE is needed.
+However, maven compiler plugin version `3.5.1` or greater is recommended.

+Your IDE may need some initial help, to recognize that `target/generated-sources/annotations` now contains generated sources.

+<em>Tip for intellij users:</em> If you do a `mvn install` before opening one of the example projects,
+intellij will recognize `target/generated-sources/annotations` automatically.

 ### Maven

 ````xml